Cynicollision/express-demo/1-hello-world/readme.md

 Various database systems, authentication schemes, and template engines are supported by third-party Node modules.

-As of 10/22/2017 the current version is 4.16.1 which is what I'm using in this repository.
+The current version is 4.16.1 which is what I'm using in this repository.
 Version 5 is still in its alpha stage and contains some breaking changes [listed here](https://expressjs.com/en/guide/migrating-5.html).

 ### Installation